Baton Rouge Area Foundation

 1. Visit www.braf.org/grants to explore current grant opportunities

-4. Submit application materials by program deadline
+4. Submit application materials by programme deadline

 Decision Timeline

-Decision timelines vary by program:
+Decision timelines vary by programme:

 • BRAF Impact Grants: LOI submission → Full application invitation (June) → Applications due (July) → Recipients chosen (August) → Funds distributed (September/October) - approximately 3-5 months total